+Initiate Winter Patrol November 1

 100% Operational November 15

-Initiate Night Patrol November 15
+Initiate Night Patrol No vember 15

 End of Winter 100% Operational March 31

-End of Night Patrol March 31
+End of WinterNight Pate rolAprilMarch 1531

 50% Operational April 15

-The winter control resources of the City of Kawartha Lakes consists of single axle, tandem axle combination plow/spreader trucks and graders equipped to plow (if required), with sufficient operators for the current number of plow routes, organized in a one day shift.
+The winter control resources of the City of Kawartha Lakes consists of single axle and tandem axle combination plow/spreader trucks, and graders equipped to plow (if required), and pick-up trucks equipped with plows, with sufficient operators for the current number of plow routes, organized in a one dayone-day shift.
 In order to ensure that these resources are employed as efficiently and effectively as possible, the City of Kawartha Lakes adopts a policy of having the resources deployed generally when the needs are required as per the adopted Levels of Service.

 An analysis of the variation of traffic over time, based on traffic engineering principles, demonstrates that 85 to 90% of the average daily traffic can be anticipated between the hours of 5 a.m. and 9 p.m.
 Therefore, the City of Kawartha Lakes will focus its efforts to meet this demand.
-Outside this period, the City employs a small number of additional operators to act during the evening and night time hours.
-The function of this partial second shift will be to maintain the main arterial roads in a safe and passable condition for emergency response purpose and to address localized substandard conditions that may be observed in the course of their rounds.
+Outside this period, the City allocates employs a small amountsmall number of additional operators of resources to act during the evening and night time hours.
+The function of this partial second shift will be to maintain the high volume main arterial roads in a safe and passable condition for emergency response purpose and to address localized substandard conditions that may be observed in the course of during their rounds.

-A full call out of winter maintenance resources between the hours of 9:00 pm and 4:00 am will not as a general rule be made except where weather and road conditions deteriorate to the state where the travelled road network has compromised the road users' safety.
-Otherwise, the City of Kawartha Lakes will strive to achieve the objectives of this policy through the use of the evening and night time hours as specified above.
+A full call out of winter maintenance resources between the hours of 9:00 pm and 4:00 am will not as a general rulegenerally be made except where weather and road conditions deteriorate to the state where the travelled road network has compromised the road users' safety.
+Otherwise, the City of Kawartha Lakes will strive to achieve the objectives of this policy through the use of the evening and night timenighttime hours as specified above.